MrSwitch/hello.js/README.md

 Scopes are tightly coupled with API requests, which will break if the session scope is missing or invalid.
 The best way to see this is next to the API paths in the [hello.api reference table](http://adodson.com/hello.js/#helloapi).

 The table below illustrates some of the default scopes HelloJS exposes.
-Additional scopes may be added which are proprietary to a service, but take careful not to mix proprietary scopes with other services which dont know how to handle them.
+Additional scopes may be added which are proprietary to a service, but take careful not to mix proprietary scopes with other services which don't know how to handle them.
 <table>
 	<thead>
 	<tr>